Women’s Autonomy Index

 Calculate the value of the Index in the following way:

-4) Calculate the individual respondent’s score by dividing the total number of points by the maximum number of points.
-For example, 3 divided by 5 = 0.6.
+4) To calculate the individual respondent’s score, divide the total number of points by the maximum number of points.
+For example, 4 divided by 7 = 0.57.

 5) To calculate the average value of the Women Autonomy Index, add up the individual scores and divide these by the number of respondents.